unparalleled-js/docs-1/features/callable-recipes.md

 # Callable recipes
 Callable recipes are a type of recipe that can be called from another recipe.
 This helps to reduce the length of your recipes by separating a repeatable set of actions into a callable recipe that can be called from other recipes that require the same steps.

-A callable recipe is triggered by a call from another recipe instead of by a trigger event in an application.
+A callable recipe is triggered by a call from another recipe instead of a trigger event in an application.

 Callable recipes can also be exposed as REST endpoints using the [API Platform feature](/api-mgmt.md).